-The weBoost Drive 4G-X is weBoost's flagship mobile booster.
+The weBoost Drive 4G-X has weBoost's flagship mobile booster since June 2015.

 We've had the weBoost Drive 4G-X on board as our primary cellular booster since it was released, and we have definitely seen it demonstrate its strengths.